-If it comes to fish a streamer there are a few which I can suggest.
+If it comes to fishing a streamer there are a few which I can suggest.
 My sculpin pattern is one of them.
 I tied this pattern in the nineties for the first time.
 So it is one of my older patterns.
-It's a real beauty and some think it is a pitty to fish with it.
-Nevertheless it is not too difficult to tie.
+It's a real beauty and some think it is a pity to fish with it.
+Nevertheless, it is not too difficult to tie.
 I used wild cat fur to imitate the sculpin.
-As wild cat is protected and can only be bought at fur trader shops I do not want to push this sort of material.
+As the wild cat is protected and can only be bought at fur trader shops I do not want to push this sort of material.
 I received a piece of fur some time ago as a present and used it only for this pattern.
-I liked the spotted fur and thought it to imitate the sculpin in the best possible way.
-The result was a nice streamer (that fishes very well by the way) and with the hook tied in upside down it can be fished very deep.
-Of course you can use any other fur material, too.
+I liked the spotted fur and thought it imitated the sculpin in the best possible way.
+The result was a nice streamer (that fishes very well by the way) and with the hook tied in upside down, it can be fished very deep.
+Of course, you can use any other fur material, too.

 |TMC Streamer Hook mounted in vise upside down|

 |underbody:||one layer of 0,25 mm lead wire, angel hair or cristall dub in gold/irisee wrapped from barb to the front(2/3)|

 |body/tail:||wild cat zonker strip triangulated, tied down Matukka like but upside down; cut it to the correct form at the end|

 |head:||cross cut wild cat fur strip wrapped a few times around the shank to make a bulky head|